pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

 ---
 # Deploying PingFederate Cluster

+> WARNING: `pingidentity-devops-getting-started/11-docker-compose/05-pingfederate-cluster` is no longer supported in pingidentity-devops-getting-started

 This use case employs server profile layering, using the PingFederate server profile in `pingidentity-server-profiles/pf-dns-ping-clustering/pingfederate` directory as the base layer profile.
 This server profile contains two files critical to PingFederate clustering:

 * `tcp.xml.subst`